 Sherman Oaks Castle Park

-Tips from the Pros: The price to play is a lot less than some of the other golf-theme park spots at $6.50 for adults and $5.50 for kids 5-12 (kids under 4 are free with paid adult).
-Plus, if you arrive between 9-10:30 a.m. on the weekends all players pay $3 to golf (plus, beating the crowds = priceless).
+Tips From the Pros: At $6.50 for adults and $5.50 for kids 5-12 (kids under 4 are free with paid adult), the price is less than what you'd pay at other comparable spots.
+Plus, if you arrive before 10:30 a.m. on weekends, all players pay $3 (plus, you beat the birthday-party crowds).

 4989 Sepulveda Blvd.